manwar/python-guide/python-object-oriented-programming.md

             print(self.prop1)
             print(self.prop2)

-Time for some action now
+Time for some action now.

     c = C()
     c.showprops() # prints "prop1" and "prop2" as expected

 So far so good.

-What if the super classes share common attributes as below
+What if the super classes share common attributes as below:

     class A:
         def __init__(self):